Sumitlasiwa/CatVsDog/README.md

 All models are implemented from scratch or modified using torchvision.models

 # Dataset
 The dataset is a binary classification problem where we have images of cats and dogs.
 The dataset is split into train, test, and validation sets.
-It is available in .jpg format int he `data/` directory.
+It is available in .jpg format in the `data/` directory.

 # Training and Evaluation
 Training and evaluation are handled via train_eval.py .